How to Write an Effective Personal Prospecting Email

 Integrate some value so that they don’t immediately discard it.
 Get to the point of what matters to them – the problem.
 Tell them very politely about the fact that you are very aware of the challenge they are facing, in a way that they can relate to it as their own way of work.
 But again, highlight it subtly, don’t rub it in their faces.
 That can escalate quickly and unnecessarily.

 Your email can also be an opportunity to let them know what you expect out of them; somewhat like a pitch.
-While addressing their problem, tell them what you want them to do, maybe sign up for a demo or make an appointment.
+While addressing their problem, tell them what you want them to do, and maybe sign up for a demo or make an appointment.

 3. Add an irresistible CTA